Calculation of power grid modes

 -

-The peculiarities of setting the initial data for such nodes are explained by the action of excitation regulators of synchronous machines (CM).
-Usually, the CM keeps the voltage modulus on the high voltage busbars (behind the transformer) or on the generator voltage busbars unchanged by regulating the reactive power provided by the CM.
+The specifics of setting the initial data for such nodes are explained by the action of the excitation regulators of synchronous machines (SEE).
+Typically, the SM maintains the voltage modulus on the high-voltage busbars (behind the transformer) or on the generator voltage buses unchanged by regulating the reactive power output by the SM.

 -